Speakers 2025

 Karlsruhe Institute of Technology (KIT), Germany

-Christian Nijhius
+Christian Nijhuis

 University of Twente, The Netherlands